 Tom’s allegiance to public service has been inspired by the proud heritage of the Kean family.
 The grandson of former U.S. Representative Robert Kean and son of former Governor Thomas H. Kean, Sr., Tom is continuing a legacy of dedicated public service to New Jersey.
 From a young age, Tom understood and recognized the importance of civic engagement.
 As a student and young adult, he volunteered at a camp for diabetic children and also taught Sunday school at his church.

-While studying history at Dartmouth University, Tom was motivated to broaden his understanding of the world and the international political economy.
+While studying history at Dartmouth College, Tom was motivated to broaden his understanding of the world and the international political economy.
 Dartmouth’s Exchange Program granted the opportunity to transform classroom learning into practical experience.
 In 1988, Tom traveled to Budapest, Hungary, and the Soviet Union for four months.
 Through his expedition of Eastern Europe, he received an extraordinary firsthand perspective of the repercussions of government operating insufficiently by attempting to command and dictate the economy.
 Months after returning to the United States, the Berlin Wall was torn down.

 Tom embarked on his career in public service after graduating from university, when he received an appointment from President George H.W.
 Bush to work in the Environmental Protection Agency, where he met his wife, Rhonda.
 Following the Bush administration, he had the opportunity to serve in Congressman Bob Franks’ office in Washington, DC.
 His core responsibility was to advise the congressman on commerce, energy resources, environmental and foreign affairs issues.
 In addition to his professional duties in Washington, DC, he was a vice president of a fire department where he volunteered as a firefighter and an emergency medical technician.